Home / KNOWLEDGE CENTER / Pine oil clean-up project for major European port

 Pine oil clean-up project for major European port

-SurfCleaner has completed its first pine oil clean-up project for a major European port.
+Surfcleaner has completed its first pine oil clean-up project for a major European port.
 The work was delivered within the inner harbour of a large international logistics and cargo handling hub, following a pine oil leak during the ship-to-shore transfer process.

 The incident happened after an operator within the port experienced a leak causing pine oil to enter the storm water system.
-SurfCleaner performed a rapid response, deploying its versatile and compact SCO 1000 skimmer/ separator device, within 90 minutes of the alarm.
+Surfcleaner performed a rapid response, deploying its versatile and compact SCO 1000 skimmer/ separator device, within 90 minutes of the alarm.

-SurfCleaner Service Engineer Ricardo Cambra says: “When we arrived, there was a vacuum truck attempting to siphon the surface water.
+Surfcleaner Service Engineer Ricardo Cambra says: “When we arrived, there was a vacuum truck attempting to siphon the surface water.
 Our SCO 1000 device was quickly deployed and able to perform a much more rigorous operation separating and collecting the pine oil from within the harbour’s water treatment plant basin.

 Within 24 hours of this first call out further pine oil residue was found within a well connected to the sewerage system where we again installed an SCO 1000 device to tackle the issue.